csteuer/stunserver/README.md

 This is a fork of [stunserver](https://github.com/jselbie/stunserver) from John Selbie with the following changes:

-* CMake support
+* Added CMake support.
-* Boost is optional (when building with CMake)
+* Boost is optional (when building with CMake).
-  * The CRC 32 implementation of boost has been replaced with a modified version of [Simple CRC32](http://home.thep.lu.se/~bjorn/crc/) by Björn Samuelsson
+  * The CRC 32 implementation of boost has been replaced with a modified version of [Simple CRC32](http://home.thep.lu.se/~bjorn/crc/) by Björn Samuelsson.
-  * Smart pointers have been replaced with C++11 smart pointers
+  * Boost smart pointers have been replaced with C++11 smart pointers.
+* The way that headers are included has been changed so that its easier to reuse the library components of stuntman.
 * clang-format has been used to format the changed source files.
   Although I have tried to create a formatting configuration close to the original style there are some white space changes.